Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 Check the soil surface to see if it's dry.

-If so, use the spray bottle and wet the surface again and place the cover back over the tray.
-Let the seeds germinate for another day or two before checking on them again.
+If so, use the spray bottle, wet the surface again, and place the cover back over the tray.
+Let the seeds germinate for another day before checking on them again.

-Basil plants 4-days after planting and under blackout conditions.
-Don't worry about how bent they are.
-They'll straight and fill out under lights.
+Basil plants four days after planting and under blackout conditions.
+Don’t worry about how bent they are.
+They’ll straight and fill out under lights.

 Step 8

-Now that the basil microgreens have germinated and started to grow it's time to get them under a light.
-There's a lot of discussion about what type of light is best for microgreens.
-I think it's best to give them as much light as possible.
+Now that the basil microgreens have germinated and grown, it’s time to get them under a light.
+There’s a lot of discussion about what type of light is best for microgreens.
+I think it’s best to give them as much light as possible.

 After all, light is where the plants get their energy to grow.
-Whether it be sunlight, cheap LED lighting, or a special grow light, give them as much as you can.
-Don't fret over it, just do the best you can with what you have.
+Give them as much as you can, whether it be sunlight, cheap LED lighting, or a special grow light.
+Don’t fret over it, do the best you can with what you have.

-Basil microgreens 5-days after planting and 1-day under led light.
-See how they've recovered.
+Basil microgreens five days after planting and one day under led light.
+See how they’ve recovered.

 Step 9

-The only care that the basil microgreens will need once under light is watering.
-Don't water them from the top, instead, water from the bottom.
-Here's where the watering tray comes into play.
+Watering is the only care the basil microgreens will need once under the light.
+Don’t water them from the top; water from the bottom.
+Here’s where the watering tray comes into play.

 Memorize the feel of the dry tray.
 Judging the weight is the best way to know when to water the microgreens again.